Learn about pros and cons, salaries, employers, and typical responsibilities.

 Herzing Montreal Computing Support Program Overview

-The Computing Support program fully prepares you to start—or advance—your career in IT.
-This accelerated training is quick to complete, includes real work experience, and has an excellent graduate employment rate.
+The Computing Support program fully prepares you for a career in IT.
+This accelerated training is quick, effective, and based on the skills employers want.

 - 7-week internship

 - Multiple program start dates throughout the year

 - Financial assistance may be available for students who qualify

 - Career support to help you find your first job

 There is good demand for skilled IT support technicians in Montreal.
 Successful graduates will find career opportunities at:

 - Company IT departments